 PDB 1.
 Ongoing: The approved final plan shall control the issuance of all building permits and shall restrict the nature, location and design of all uses.
 Minor changes in an approved preliminary or final development plan may be approved by the Planning Director through the Class I Administrative Review Process if such changes are consistent with the purposes and general character of the development plan.
 All other modifications shall be processed in the same manner as the original application and shall be subject to the same procedural requirements.
 See Finding B13.
 PDB 2.
-Ongoing: Operation of the drive-thru shall only occur in a manner consistent with the project's traffic impact analysis in support of the convenience store use (Institute of Transportation Engineers Trip Generation Manual, 10 th Edition, Land Use Code 960 - Super Convenience Market/Gas Station).
-Any proposed changes to the use of the drive-thru, including but not limited to use of the drive-thru for Food and Beverage Services, including new tenants such as a coffee shop or restaurant, must be reviewed, analyzed, and approved by the Planning Director.
+Ongoing : Operation of the drive-thru shall only occur in a manner consistent with the project's traffic impact analysis in support of the convenience store use (Institute of Transportation Engineers Trip Generation Manual, 10th Edition, Land Use Code 960 - Super Convenience Market/Gas Station).
+Any proposed changes to the use of the drive-thru that are beyond support of the convenience store, including but not limited to use of the drive thru for Food and Beverage Services, including the inclusion of new tenants or uses such as a coffee shop or restaurant, must be reviewed, analyzed, and approved by the Planning Director prior to initiation of service.
 Food and Beverage Services means establishments or places of business primarily engaged in the sale of prepared food and/or beverages, including restaurants, cafes, and fast food outlets.
 Use of the drive-thru in a manner inconsistent with this approval shall constitute a violation as defined in Development Code Section 4.026.
 See Finding B11.
 PDB 3.
 Prior to Building Permit Issuance: Where the proposed pedestrian pathway crosses the parking area and drive aisles for the drive-thru window, plans shall indicate that the pathway will be clearly marked with contrasting paint or materials and include a detectible warning surface where it crosses the drive-thru loop, clearly delineating the pedestrian pathway.
 See Finding B37.
 PDB 4.
-Prior to Building Permit Issuance : Construction plans shall show the location of bicycle parking within 30 feet of the main building entry.
+Prior to Building Permit Issuance: Construction plans shall show the location of bicycle parking within 30 feet of the main building entry.
 See Finding B49.
-PDB 5.
-Prior to Temporary Occupancy: All travel lanes shall be constructed to be capable of carrying a twenty-three (23) ton load.
-See Finding B52.